garrettskj/ac_patcher/README.md

 AnyConnect Patcher for Freedom

 ## Backstory
-I got tired of AnyConnect always stealing/locking my route tables, especially after I started to use more constainerization.
+I got tired of AnyConnect always stealing/locking my route tables, especially after I started to use more containerization.
 It just got really frustrating to need to continually disconnect/reconnect, and/or hit up the systems admin person (me) to change the VPN side of things.

 ## How it works
 The AnyConnect Linux Binary uses the following C++ method: ``CHostConfigMgr::StartInterfaceAndRouteMonitoring()``